-A limited amount of financial aid is available through the Financial Aid Office and through some academic departments for the summer session.
-Contact your department directly for more information about any financing they may offer for summer enrollment.
+If you plan to enroll in the summer session, limited funding may be available through the Financial Aid Office and some academic departments.
+Contact your department directly for more information about any financing they may offer.

-To apply for summer Work-Study, you must submit the Summer Work-Study application by March 31.
+Federal Work-Study does not require you to be enrolled in classes.
+To apply, submit the Summer Work-Study application by March 31.

-The sooner you apply, the better we are able to determine your eligibility for loans before the end of the summer session Drop/Add period.
+Be sure to apply as soon as possible so that we can determine your eligibility for loans before the end of the summer session Drop/Add period.